babsey/nest-desktop-docs/user/setup/index.rst

          .. grid-item::
             :columns: 8

-            Install and start NEST Desktop as Snap (with NEST Backend).
+            Install and start NEST Desktop as Snap (with NEST and NESTML Backend).

    .. grid-item-card:: Flatpak |linux|
       :columns: 6